Books in Germany: History

 In the 1450s in Mainz, Johannes Gutenberg printed a Bible using movable metal type, a technique that quickly spread to other German towns and throughout Europe.

-In the 1930s Nazis conducted book burnings.
+In the 1930s Nazis conducted book burnings, over 25,000 books were burned in at least 34 cities.
+These books included works by Jewish authors, American authors, and other opponents of Nazism.

 German publishers issued around 61,000 book titles in 1990, and around 83,000 in 2000.